Pulling The Future Forward Faster

 Dubai Future Accelerators are structured around a series of challenges for the future, proposed by the seven founding organizations.
 These organizations include:

-Participate in a three month program working closely with industry experts, government partners, and mentors to develop proposals for world-leading prototypes and test deployments of their cutting edge approaches.
+Participate in 9 weeks program working closely with industry experts, government partners, and mentors to develop proposals for world-leading prototypes and test deployments of their cutting edge approaches.

 What are The Dubai Future Accelerators?